trustyai-explainability/guardrails-detectors/docs/llm_judge_examples.md

 Instead of writing complex prompts let us use pre-defined prompts for common scenarios. vLLM-Judge library provides various builtin metrics (which are pre-defined prompts) including moderation (`safety`, `toxicity`, `bias`), general purpose (`helpfulness`, `clarity`, `conciseness`, `relevance`, `coherence`) and others (like code quality, content quality).
 Let's use one of the pre-defined metrics from vLLM-Judge, eg., `safety`.

-The `safety` metric evaluates the content safety across multiple dimensions like physical harm, psycological harm, social harm and vulnerable groups.
+The `safety` metric evaluates the content safety across multiple dimensions like physical harm, psychological harm, social harm and vulnerable groups.

 **Request:**
 ```bash